 1. Super Speak

-The renowned Australian Theatre for Young People is a mecca for drama workshops during school holidays and weekly throughout the year, as well as hosting Young Industry Studio programs for more experienced creatives to learn from industry experts and take their skills to the next level.
+The renowned Australian Theatre for Young People is the national youth theatre company and a mecca for kids' drama workshops throughout the year, including weekly and school holiday classes, as well as hosting Young Industry Studio programs for more experienced creatives to learn from industry experts and take their skills to the next level.
+ATYP works with all levels of the arts industry, from the most celebrated national companies to the smallest youth theatres, to support young people from their first theatre experience to their first professional production!

 Shopfront workshops are designed for young creatives aged 8-18 and build essential life skills like self‑confidence, imagination, cooperation, empathy and communication.
-Classes include Drama and Performance, Film-making, Dance, Singing, Technical Theatre and more.
+Classes include Drama and Performance, Visual Arts, Film-making, Singing, Technical Theatre and more!
+Each term, Shopfront also offers its Young People specialised masterclasses in exciting new topics - such as Music Composition, Puppetry and many more!

 Shopfront nurtures an inclusive community of artists through a process of collaborative art-making that is social, political and empowering.
 The not-for-profit co-op provides a safe and supportive space for emerging performers to develop their creative practice and feel confident using their voices from a young age.